 Local papers reported in March that Midland had been hit by a rash of infections at its flagship store in the Mid-Levels, Hong Kong Island’s most prestigious residential circle commanding views of the Victoria Harbor and the city.
 Some agents came down with the respiratory disease and the company had to shut the store.

 March’s total new home transactions halved to 400 from February’s 900 as the virus decimated business and people chose to remain at home.
-Most are deferring property investments amid bruised confidence and fears of a further downtrend, which started last year during the city’s months-long anti-government rallies against a China extradition bill.
+Most are deferring property investments amid bruised confidence and some expect a further downtrend, which started last year during the city’s months-long anti-government rallies against a China extradition bill.

 The outlook remains gloomy as the overall economy falters and the jobless crowd swells, with Bank of America warning of a 15-20% slump in Hong Kong’s key residential prices and a 10-20% drop in office rents for the rest of the year.